nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 #### View calendar: `show`

-Display schedules on a specified day as a calendar view.
+Displays schedules on a specified day as a calendar view.

 ##### :star: First time users
 {:.no_toc}